A White Kitchen: 3 Different Ways

 The above bathroom is on the border of medium and high contrast.
 While the accent tile and countertop aren’t particularly DARK, they do make quite an impact when paired with clean white cabinets, particularly because both the countertop and tile have a lot of variation and action in them.

-The medium contrast kitchen above shows you how you can still create a striking, strong look without having to go black or bold.
-That being said, on the OTHER side of the kitchen, we added a striking dark espresso area to add some depth and interest – a beautiful complement to the cream cabinets!
+The medium contrast kitchen above shows you how you can still create a striking, strong look without having to go super dark.
+There is a really nice balance between the softer, slightly more medium-toned contrast of the backsplash and countertop with the stronger island colour.

 - Cabinets: White or off-white